 - Ahrefs Parent Keyword - Within the Ahrefs Keyword Explorer tool, there is a column for the parent keyword; this uses the SERP and search volumes to determine how keywords should be grouped.

-Hopefully you'll find this useful.
-To me, one of the best ways to up your SEO-game is by improving your process when it comes to research and prioritisation, so I’m hoping to find some time to cover more on the topic in the future.
+Hopefully, you'll find this helpful.
+One of the best ways to up your SEO game is by improving your process when it comes to research and prioritisation, so I’m hoping to find some time to cover more on the topic in the future.